How do I make a donation to School on Wheels?

 Do I still log on if I did not meet my student this week?

-Yes, you should still log on so that we know you’re still active.
-You can just log in the usual hours you tutor, then put in the general comments section: “Tutor was on vacation, tutor was unable to make session due to car trouble, etc.” If the student does not show, you should mark the “no show” box, unless the student has let you know in advance that he/she won’t be there.
+Yes, you should log on so that we know you’re still active.
+You can just log a 5-minute session, then put in the general comments section: “Tutor was on vacation, tutor was unable to make session due to car trouble, etc.” If the student does not show, you should mark the “no show” box, unless the student has let you know in advance that he/she won’t be there.
 If this is the case, you can put “Student at summer camp, student called to cancel due to ______,” etc. in the general comments box.

 If I go on vacation or my student is away, how do I note this ?